rehooks/awesome-react-hooks/README.md

 - [`react-firebase-hooks`](https://github.com/csfrequency/react-firebase-hooks) A collection of hooks for use with [Firebase](https://firebase.google.com).
 - [`react-form-stateful`](https://github.com/ckedwards/react-form-stateful) Form library.
 Exposes dispatch to allow for the library to be extended through side effects.
 - [`react-hanger`](https://github.com/kitze/react-hanger) A small collection of utility hooks.
+- [`react-hook-mousetrap`](https://www.npmjs.com/package/react-hook-mousetrap) A hook to trigger callbacks on keys or keys combos, powered by mousetrap.
 - [`react-hookedup`](https://github.com/zakariaharti/react-hookedup) A collection of useful React hooks.
 - [`react-hooks-global-state`](https://github.com/dai-shi/react-hooks-global-state) A simple global state management.
 - [`react-hooks-lib`](https://github.com/beizhedenglong/react-hooks-lib) A set of reusable react hooks.